-OVERVIEW: Bob King's philanthropy is laser-focused on youth, both in the United States and abroad.
-In 2000, King and his wife Dottie founded the Thrive Foundation, which supports youth ages ten to 18.
-King has also given huge sums to his alma maters.
-In 2011, the Kings gave some $150 million to Stanford University to establish the Stanford Institute for Innovation in Developing Economies, and they've given over $35 million to establish and support the King Scholar Leadership Program at Dartmouth, which provides scholarships to students from developing nations.
+OVERVIEW: Bob and Dottie King's philanthropy is focused on youth, both in the United States and abroad.
+In 2000, the couple founded the Thrive Foundation, which supports youth ages 10 to 18.
+Huge sums have gone to Bob King's alma maters, as well.
+In 2011, the couple gave some $150 million to Stanford University to establish the Stanford Institute for Innovation in Developing Economies (SEED), and they've given over $35 million to establish and support the King Scholar Leadership Program at Dartmouth, which provides scholarships to students from developing nations.

 BACKGROUND: Robert "Bob" E. King received his B.A. in economics from Dartmouth College, and got his M.B.A. from Stanford University.
 King is a founder and former president of R. Eliot King & Associates, an investment management company.
 King is also the founder of Peninsula Capital, a venture investment vehicle that invests in U.S. and international companies.
 He has served on the board of the Village Enterprise Fund, an organization established to help create microenterprises in Kenya, Tanzania and Uganda.

 Dottie King grew up in Madison, Wisconsin, and majored in child development at the University of Wisconsin.
 For 15 years, she also led church services at San Mateo County Jail.